Necessary supplies Please note, as I am from Quebec, English is not my first language.

 The toys: Hedgehogs are really funny little animals when it comes to them playing!
 Don't be confused, they won't bring you back the ball...
 But they are really cute.
 Use small cats toys as little balls and little plushies.
 PVC tubes from the plumber aisle are really good for them to play and push.
 For some hedgies, toilet paper tubes cut at each end are a really interactive game!

 The heat source: Hedgehogs need to be kept warm.
-That means a minimum of 21-23 degrees Celcius.
+That means a minimum of 25 to 27 degrees Celcius (78 to 80 Farenheit).
 Put a termometer in your room or in your cage, you will be able to see how warm your place is.
 If your room has an independent heat source, that is great, you can decide to heat this room more than your other rooms.
 If you cannot control the heat of this room, you can use either a space heater or a CHE (Ceramic Heater Element) bulb lamp.
 The CHE bulb lamp can be found on web (i.e.: Amazon, Ebay...) or at your local pet store.
 Just make sure that it is not with light, because your hedgehog needs its night time.
+Having a portable generator would be a bonus in case a power outage happens, which is pretty usual during our winter.
+Please remember that hibernation is the #1 killer for them, so we want to avoid any situation that can put them at risk.